-Every year we organise a 5 day team-building residential visit for Year 6, offering the opportunity to try a range of adventurous activities.
-We also offer a residential visit to our Year 4 children, which links to their geography and science topics.
+Every year we organise a 5 day team-building residential trip for Year 6, offering the opportunity to try a range of adventurous activities.
+We also offer a 3 day residential trip to our Year 4 children which links to their geography and science topics.